danielgallas/kaggle/_posts/2025-02-09-third-post.md

 A LassoCV method is used to impute values to nAn cells.
 The method aims to impute missing values in a dataset by training a predictive model for each feature with missing data, using other available features as predictors.
 If insufficient data is available to train a reliable model, it falls back on using the mean value for imputation.

 This approach is similar to multivariate feature imputation techniques, such as those implemented in scikit-learn’s IterativeImputer, which models each feature with missing values as a function of other features and uses that estimate for imputation.

+The author writes: Feature selection was done manually based on feature importance, reducing the dataset to 39 features.
+I wonder why 39, and not 20 or 50.
+The balance to strike is: having too many features makes the model overfit.
+Having to few makes it unsufficient.
+I do not know how the author found the right balance.

 ## The model